List of vassal prince peerages of the Ming dynasty: Non-imperial princes

 According to the regulation of the Ming dynasty, only imperial sons and other imperial clan members (excluding matrilineal relatives of the imperial house) can award princely titles.
-For non-imperial and nobles (excluding matrilineal relatives of the imperial house), the highest rank title that could be awarded was “duke” (国公), they could only posthumously awarded the second-rank princely title after they died.
+For non-imperial and nobles (excluding matrilineal relatives of the imperial house), the highest rank title that could be awarded was "duke" (國公), they could only posthumously awarded the second-rank princely title after they died.
 This regulation was carried out until the extinction of the Ming dynasty, and regimes of Hongguang Emperor and Longwu Emperor.
 During the reign of Yongli Emperor, he abolished the regulation under the force of Sun Kewang and granted various princely titles to Sun Kewang, Li Dingguo, Zheng Chenggong (known as Koxinga) and other military officers of Southern Ming.